Hamburger Hallig: Kuhberg

 Kuhberg, the "cow hill", is located 300 m south of the main Warft.
 It is a flat hill without buildings that serves as refuge for cattle and sheep during light floodings of the island.

 Schafsberg

-"Sheeps' hill" is a hill two kilometres west off the mainland, halfways between Hamburger Hallig and the mainland.
+"Sheep's hill" is a hill two kilometres west off the mainland, halfways between Hamburger Hallig and the mainland.
 Located on the salt marshes, it serves as an information post for NABU.
 Throughout the year, the lodge at Claus-Jürgen Reitmann-Haus is only temporarily used by voluntary NABU wardens.